AdobeDocs/commerce-knowledge-base.en/help/how-to/general/redirect-http-to-https-for-all-pages-on-cloud-force-tls.md

 ---
-description: Activate the Fastly's **Force TLS** functionality in the Commerce Admin to enable the global HTTP to HTTPS redirect for all pages of your Adobe Commerce on cloud infrastructure store.
+title: Redirect HTTP to HTTPS for all pages on Adobe Commerce on cloud infrastructure (Force TLS)
 labels: 1.2.4,2.1,2.1.4,Fastly,Magento Commerce Cloud,Pro,Starter,TLS,cloud,how to,redirect,routes.yaml,security,Adobe Commerce,cloud infrastructure
-title: Redirect HTTP to HTTPS for all pages on Adobe Commerce on cloud infrastructure (Force TLS)
 ---

-# Redirect HTTP to HTTPS for all pages on Adobe Commerce on cloud infrastructure (Force TLS)

 Activate the Fastly's **Force TLS** functionality in the Commerce Admin to enable the global HTTP to HTTPS redirect for all pages of your Adobe Commerce on cloud infrastructure store.

 This article provides detailed [steps](#steps), a quick overview of the Force TLS feature, affected versions, and links to related documentation.

-## Steps {#steps}
+<h2 id="steps">Steps</h2>

-## Step 1: Configure Secure URLs {#step-1-configure-secure-urls}
+<h3 id="step-1-configure-secure-urls">Step 1: Configure Secure URLs</h3>

 In this step, we define the secure URLs for the store.
 If that's already done, go to [Step 2: Enable Force TLS](#step-2-enable-force-tls).